atillagueven/edpo-ems/README.md

-# EDPO Project group 3
+# EMSai - EDPO Project Group 3

+## Documentation

+The documentation can be found in the [docs](docs/) folder.

+ADR's can be found in the [docs/adr](docs/adr/) folder.

 ## Setup

 To start the application, you need to have [Docker](https://www.docker.com/) installed.

-run `docker-compose up` to start the Kafka, Zeebee, Kafdrop, Camunda Tasklist, Elasticsearch, Operate and Zookeeper Contaqiners.
+run `docker-compose -f docker-compose.yml up` (Camunda Platform) or `docker-compose -f docker-compose-cloud.yml up` (Camunda Cloud) to start the Kafka, Zeebee, Kafdrop, Camunda Tasklist, Elasticsearch, Operate and Zookeeper Containers.

 Then start your services individually.

-Alternatively you can run `docker-compose-all up ` to start all services at once.
-(To be implemented))

 ## Services